imbilalbutt/search-engine/README.md

 # search-engine
-This stuff related to Information Retrieval course which was being offered in FAST-NUCES University Lahore.
+This repository is detected for course named 'Information Retrieval' offered in FAST-NUCES University Lahore.

 # Assignment 1: